Mahan3340/TPC-benchmark/README.md

 ** as for this path be sure to include '/' at both ends and be sure that the folders under the directory alread exist I wont check for them.

-b) The second address that you should provide is the one needed to write the query results to, this path unfortunately should be HDFS only, I didn't spend more time to figure the problem with saving it on local machine so the path would be something like ```hdfs://namenode:8020/your-path/```  and the results would be accessible on
+b) The second address that you should provide is the one needed to write the query results to, this path unfortunately should be HDFS only, I didn't spend more time to figure out the problem with saving it on local machine so the path would be something like ```hdfs://namenode:8020/your-path/```  and the results would be accessible on
 ```hdfs://namenode/your-path/Q5-res.csv```